A nice list of fallacies. Recognizing them is the first step.

 DIRTY TRICK #8: USING INVALID ANALOGIES

 Oversimplified, an invalid analogy is the equivalent of comparing apples and oranges.
-When a debater uses an analogy, you have to follow his words carefully to make certain that matches up with and matches up with D or you’ll find yourself boxed into a corner.
+When a debater uses an analogy, you have to follow his words carefully to make certain that A matches up with B and C matches up with D or you’ll find yourself boxed into a corner.
 If you allow an invalid analogy to slip by uncontested, you’re heading toward its natural consequence — an invalid conclusion.

 DIRTY TRICK #9: DEMANDING PROOF FOR A SELF-EVIDENT FACT